Our Mission: to inform, form and transform adult members of the McQuaid Jesuit Community through the vision and legacy of Saint Ignatius Loyola.

 If the faculty at a Jesuit school is men and women whose lives are inspired by the Ignatian vision, then the question about the percentage of Jesuits on the faculty is not an overriding issue.
 It is more a question of the quality of the lives of all the faculty, both Jesuit and lay.
 The school will be Jesuit if the lives of its teachers exemplify and communicate to the students the vision of Ignatius.

-Through exposure to materials and reflection on experience personnel new to McQuaid Jesuit will appropriate our Ignatian way of life and mission, enabling full participation in the apostolic work of the Society of Jesus at McQuaid Jesuit.
-Expert presenters will delve deeply into areas of expertise and personal interaction with materials will inspire living and educating with a heightened sense of awareness and intentionality, leading to personal growth and development.
-Forming lay collaborators within this matrix will yield more effective Jesuit educators, administrators and support staff imbued with a sense of mission at McQuaid Jesuit.
+Through exposure to resources and the practice of reflection on experience, personnel new to McQuaid Jesuit will appropriate our Ignatian way of life and Jesuit mission, enabling full participation in the apostolic work of the Society of Jesus at McQuaid Jesuit.
+Expert presenters from among the McQuaid Jesuit community will delve deeply into areas of expertise and personal interaction to inspire living and educating with a heightened sense of awareness and intentionality, leading to personal growth and development.
+Forming lay collaborators within this matrix will yield more effective Jesuit educators, administrators and support staff imbued with a sense of Ignatian identity and Jesuit mission at McQuaid Jesuit.

 Integration of course materials with life experience is central to Ignatian Spirituality.
 Integration experiences include: